awsdocs/amazon-rekognition-developer-guide/doc_source/text-detecting-text-procedure.md

    The following example code displays lines and words detected in an image\.

    Replace the values of `bucket` and `photo` with the names of the S3bucket and image that you used in step 2\.
-Repalce the value of `region` with the region found in your \.aws credentials\.
+Replace the value of `region` with the region found in your \.aws credentials\.

    ```
    var AWS = require('aws-sdk');